State Taxes

 Utah Private Sector Voluntary Veterans Hiring Preference: Private-sector employers in Utah are authorized to have a Veterans employment preference policy.
 The preference policy must meet the following requirements:

-Employers may require applicants to provide discharge documents to prove eligibility for the preference.
+Employers may require applicants to provide their discharge documents to prove eligibility for the preference.

 Learn more about Utah Private Sector Voluntary Veterans Hiring Preference

-Utah Veteran Employment Opportunity Program (VEOP): VEOP gives eligible Veterans, their Spouse or Surviving Spouse the option to be hired into designated career-service positions with a 6-month on-the-job examination period instead of a competitive hiring process.
-Applicants must upload the Veteran’s DD214 to the Utah Job Seeker website and indicate that they would like to be considered for hire under this program.
+Utah Veteran Employment Opportunity Program (VEOP): VEOP gives eligible Veterans, their Spouse, or Surviving Spouse the option to be hired into designated career-service positions with a 6-month on-the-job examination period instead of a competitive hiring process.
 Hiring officials may choose to interview and hire a qualified applicant who has opted into this program separately from other candidates.

 Who is eligible for VEOP?

-Utah Alternative State Application Program (ASAP): ASAP allows for a non-competitive review and potential hiring of qualified candidates who have disabilities through an on-the-job examination period.
+Utah Alternative State Application Program (ASAP): ASAP allows for a non-competitive review and potential hiring for Utah state employment through an on-the-job examination period for qualified disabled applicants.

-If hired through ASAP, the candidate will be placed in a time-limited position and begin a 6-month on-the-job examination period.
-Supervisors will conduct monthly performance evaluations during the 6-month on-the-job examination period.
-At the end of the 6-month period, if successfully performing, the employee will be converted to a career service position and begin the regular probationary period for the job, typically a 12-month probationary period.
+If hired through ASAP, the candidate is placed in a time-limited position and begin a 6-month on-the-job trial period.
+At the end of the 6-month period, if successfully performing, the employee is converted to a career service position and begin their regular probationary period for the job.

 Documentation includes:

-Apply for the through the Utah Job Seeker website, and
+• Apply for jobs the through the Utah Job Seeker website

 The ASAP Coordinator will work with the agency’s recruiter to determine if the hiring manager would like to participate in ASAP and follows up with an ASAP candidate.
 The ASAP Coordinator can be reached by calling the Utah Division of Human Resource Management at 801-957-9380.